HomeGuides › What Does Next of Kin Mean in the UK?

 An unmarried partner has no automatic next of kin status in England and Wales.
 This means:

-If you are in a long-term relationship but not married, two documents can protect your partner: a will naming them as a beneficiary and an LPA naming them as your attorney.
+Two documents can protect your partner: a will naming them as a beneficiary and an LPA naming them as your attorney.
+Together they provide both financial protection and decision-making authority.

 Next of Kin After Death